 Enjoying a special rate

 Balance transfer interest rates vary depending on the card you choose and any specials we’re offering.
-The transfers themselves usually start with a special low introductory rate for a certain amount of time.
-Once this period ends, the interest rate reverts to the standard purchase rate.
+From time to time we offer a reduced balance transfer interest rate known as a ‘Special promotion’ for a certain amount of time known as the ‘Promotional period’.
+Once the Promotional period ends, the special promotion balance transfer rate, reverts to the cash advance rate.

-Purchases made during your balance transfer period don’t come with interest-free periods.
+Interest free days on purchases are not available while you have a balance transfer.
 So remember, if the point of doing a balance transfer is to give yourself some breathing room to pay off your card, don’t keep using it.

 Accruing interest on fees